avanzosc/odoo-addons/stock_location_warehouse_usability/README.rst

 ==================================

 * Bring the partner's address to the warehouse.
-* Shorcut from stock warehouse to stock location.
+* Shortcut from stock warehouse to stock location.

 Bug Tracker
 ===========